influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 Use [Telegraf and the v2 API](/influxdb/cloud-dedicated/primers/api/v2/) for new workloads that don't use already use the v1 API.
 {{% /warn %}}

-The following table shows `outputs.influxdb` parameters and values to set for writing to InfluxDB Cloud Dedicated:
+The following table shows `outputs.influxdb` parameters and values writing to InfluxDB Cloud Dedicated:

 Parameter                | Ignored                  | Value